 Weed management may require multiple applications each year.
-Timing is very important for best results.
+Timing is important for best results.

-Often, growers apply a post-emergence herbicide in early spring to control winter annuals and perennials before they flower.
+Growers often apply a post-emergence herbicide in early spring to control winter annuals and perennials before they flower.
 The timing of this application may be too early for maximum pre-emergence herbicide effectiveness.
 So it is often wise to follow the first application with a second application of a tank mix of post- and pre-emergence herbicides about three weeks after the first.
-This will control any weeds that have emerged since the first application and put the pre-emergence in place at the right time so that it will last through the main period of weed emergence.
+This controls any weeds that have emerged since the first application and puts the pre-emergence in place at the right time so it lasts through the main period of weed emergence.

-Spot treatments with suitable post-emergence herbicides will keep the planting weed-free for most of the season.
+Spot treatments with suitable post-emergence herbicides keeps the planting weed-free for most of the season.
 Always observe pre-harvest intervals.
 Many pre-emergence herbicides can be applied in spring or fall, and some labels suggest a split application.
 Fall applications can be very effective at managing weeds.